 3. Your partner loves you exactly as you are right now, not x pounds from now.

 My partner and I had been together for four years and had known each other for over five by the time we got engaged.
-He had seen my body fluctuate over that time, as bodies do, and he had loved me no matter what my weight on the scale or level of lean muscle mass was (and if you have a partner who puts pressure on you to change your body or makes comments when you gain weight, that is a red flag that needs to be heeded).
+He had seen my body fluctuate over that time, as bodies do, and he had loved me through it all.

-Clearly when he asked me to marry him it was because he believed we could have a successful life partnership as I was then without any expectations for me to change my body.
+Clearly when he asked me to marry him it was because he believed we could have a successful life partnership as I was then without any expectations for me to change my body (and if you have a partner who puts pressure on you to change your body or makes comments when your body changes, that is a red flag that needs to be addressed).
 Who the heck was I trying so hard to change my body for when the whole point of a wedding is to cement and honor the partnership at its center?
-Which brings me to my last piece of advice.

 4. Don't forget what your wedding is all about.

-Didn’t achieve that perfectly flat stomach you were hoping for because it’s not genetically possible for you (this actually happened)?
-Doesn’t matter.
-Desserts delivered hours after they were supposed to be because your bakery had an oven malfunction (this actually happened)?
-Doesn’t matter.
-Had to argue with the venue about the use of a golf cart to help your elderly grandma who was running late make it to the ceremony site (this actually happened)?
-Doesn’t matter.
+It doesn't matter if you didn't achieve that perfectly flat stomach you were hoping for because it's not genetically possible for you (this actually happened).
+It doesn't matter if your carefully chosen desserts were delivered hours after they were supposed to be because your bakery had an oven malfunction (this actually happened).
+It doesn't matter if you had to argue with the venue about the use of a golf cart to help your elderly grandma who was running late make it to the ceremony site (this actually happened).